Introduction

 - Climate:

-- In regions with freeze-thaw cycles, stone size and compaction are important to prevent frost heave, which can crack and damage the slab.
-Crushed stone with good drainage properties can help mitigate this issue.
+- In places that experience freeze-thaw cycles, the size and compaction of the stone are vital to prevent frost heave, which can crack the slab.
+Crushed stone that drains well can help with this problem.

 - Ease of Installation: